 The exact amount of damages you can be awarded depends on your specific situation.
 There are generally two types of damages that people pursue: compensatory and punitive.
 You most likely will be pursuing compensatory damages, which are intended to have the responsible parties pay for the costs you incurred due to the injuries you suffered.
 These include tangible things like how much you owe the hospital in bills and how much you lost in earnings, and intangibles like pain and suffering.

 In case you lost a loved one or received extreme injuries, punitive damages can be pursued.
 These are meant to punish the responsible party a bit more for their actions, and that’s why they aren’t included in most lawsuits.

 How Can A Lawyer Help My Truck Accident Claim?

-At Cellino Law, our lawyers have extensive experience in handling truck accident cases.
+At Cellino Law, our truck accident attorneys have extensive experience in handling truck accident claims and truck accident cases.
 We can uncover the necessary evidence to build you a strong case, which we achieve by interviewing witnesses, obtaining surveillance videos of the accident, photographing the scene, and working with accident reconstruction experts.

 There are a number of documents that must be obtained, including the driver’s Trip Sheet, Log Books Time Card, and Route Schedule, along with all the driver’s manifests, logs, and other documents prepared by or on behalf of the driver within the last 30 days prior to the accident.

-We’ll also request inspection reports, which include inspection reports prepared for the truck, the first inspection report, the inspection report for the date of the accident, and the truck’s checklist following the accident.
-Our Truck accident lawyers in New York have the knowledge and skills to quickly identify the documents that will be critical to resolving the case as effectively as possible.
+Our law firm will also request inspection reports, which include inspection reports prepared for the truck, the first inspection report, the inspection report for the date of the accident, and the truck’s checklist following the accident.
+Our Buffalo truck accident lawyers have the knowledge and skills to quickly identify the documents that will be critical to resolving the case as effectively as possible.

 Is The Truck Driver Or Their Employer Responsible For An Accident Caused By Impaired Driving?